A Surprising Side Effect of Giving Birth

 Stefanie L. Russell, a professor of epidemiology and health promotion at NYU’s College of Dentistry, laughed when I mentioned the last saying.
 “Logically, that’s not what happens,” she told me.
 “A fetus does require calcium, but that calcium comes from the bones and gets replenished.
 Teeth cannot leach calcium.”

 While searching for her dissertation topic years ago, Russell, who had recently had a baby, became fascinated by a study in The Lancet that examined 34 pairs of identical female Dutch twins who had different numbers of children and different levels of oral health.
-In 28 of those 34 cases, the twin with the most children had the fewest teeth.
+In 28 of those 34 cases, the twin with more children had fewer teeth.
 Tellingly, this relationship did not exist with male twins.

 While some other studies have found no association between motherhood and number of teeth, Russell’s research supports this link.
 She conducted a study of more than 2,500 American women.
 Controlling for factors such as socioeconomic status and maternal age, the study concluded that yes, there is a strong inverse relationship between the number of live births an American woman has had with the number of teeth she has.
 In short, she found, the more children you have, the more likely you are to have lost teeth.
 “The relationship is there, but there’s no final answer about why it happens,” Russell told me.
 “Biological, behavioral, cultural, and sociological variables all play a role.”